 Paternity leave for fathers in the Czech Republic

-The exciting news is forthcoming and it will directly affect the modern day family unit in the Czech Republic.
-It looks like mothers will get more support from fathers and simultaneously fathers will have the chance to bond with their newborn.
+The exciting news is forthcoming and it will directly affect the modern-day family unit in the Czech Republic.
+It looks like mothers will get more support from fathers and simultaneously fathers will have the chance to bond with their newborns.

 One study reveals that even minimal father involvement in early care increases the likelihood that he will be more involved in the child’s life later on.
 If fathers do not create a bond from the beginning, they may feel that the mother is better at caregiving and fathers will then take a step back.

 Under the existing rule, a father can take parental allowance, but not at the same time as the mother.
 However, according to the new act, this will change.

 Normally a paternity leave meant fathers could take seven days free following the birth of a child.
 Now men will be able to choose one week, with a six-week time frame that follows the birth, during which they would draw benefits.
 Mothers and fathers can have more liberty and flexibility when the father decides to use his paternity leave.

 There are even cases when fathers receive 70 per cent of their income as well as maternity welfare.
 And they can take a break of up to six weeks after the birth of the offspring.
 As long as the father is registered to be the child’s father, the benefits are easy to obtain.

 Prior, most fathers took holiday or unpaid leave following the birth of a child.
 They were not entitled to paid leave and they were less entitled to bond with their newborn child.
 This put a strain on the immediate family where the mother was the sole caretaker of the child and the father was nearly forced to return to the workplace.